gvwilson/sensibleadventures/shapers/shapers.md

 while another might use two rotor fans to fly, but have only a single slender manipulator to pick things up.

+Like living characters,
-Bots have Average ratings for Size, Dexterity, Intellect, Sight, and Hearing.
+bots start with 0 ratings for Size, Fitness, Dexterity, and Intellect.
-Only a few bots have any sense of Smell
-(most regard smell as slightly icky, and would prefer that living creatures didn't talk about it so much).
-Bots also have Average Fitness, which in their case means structural integrity: a bot with Low Fitness is probably rusty or missing parts, while one with Very High Fitness looks brand new
+A bot with low fitness is probably rusty or missing parts, while one with high fitness looks brand new
 (and will therefore be a target for other bots in need of parts).

-Bots can raise and lower one feature by one level, or two features by one level each if one feature is lowered by a level, just like animal characters.
-(As with animals,
-Sight and Hearing have to be lowered *two* levels to raise some other feature by one level.)
+Bots' Awareness is also 0 by default, but only a few bots have any sense of smell.
+(Most regard smell as slightly icky, and would prefer that living creatures didn't talk about it so much.)

 By default,
 every robot character has either tracks, wheels, or legs to move with,